microprediction/rediz/README.md

 ### Delayed data

-However, assuming continuous use, derivatives of this live data will be maintained such as:
+Rediz creates derivative streams such as:

 | Example                              | Intepretation                    |
 |--------------------------------------|----------------------------------|
 | history::air-pressure-06820.json     | Log with links to data revisions |
 | delayed::15:air-pressure-06820.json  | Name holding 15 sec delayed data |

-In this way Rediz acts as an independent third party allowing users to advertise live data, and also advertise data streams (such as predictions) that have been independently verified as quarantined for some short period of time.
-Please contact us if you would like to contribute a Merkel hash or other scheme to add strength to this statement.
-Delayed and live data can be read with get.
-For example:
+An instance of Rediz can thereby act as an independent third party allowing users to advertise data streams (such as predictions) that have been independently verified as quarantined for some short period of time.

     rdz.get("air-pressure-06820.json")
     rdz.get("delayed:15:air-pressure-06820.json")